 ACER technology was invented at the Livermore facility in the then young nation of California in 2182 CE.
-Californian independence had been won in large part through the application of cutting-edge technology and the Administration in Sacremento was convinced that continued technological dominance was a matter of national survival.
+Cutting-edge technology was a big part of Californian history and culture, and the Parliament in Sacramento was convinced that technological dominance was a matter of both national pride and security.
 The anti-matter containment technology developed at Livermore was revolutionary for its time, although limited to tiny quantities of amat before becoming unstable (it has been suggested that the macroscopic containment techniques developed by ASEABB in the early 2200s may have been based on the Livermore technology, but surviving records are unclear on this point).
 This was more than sufficient for Californian purposes however, and the first ACER round was demonstrated to the Californian National Guard Command on July 17, 2185 at 2:14 in the afternoon Pacific Standard Time.
 It has been said that the term "boom bullet" was coined and in general usage less than 12 hours later.

 Californian dominance of boom bullet technology would serve the nation-state in good stead for several more decades, but by the early 23rd century CE, competition from other Terran nations, the rising power of the various orbital states, and the growth of their space based solar energy and amat production facilities ended first California's and then any Terran power's ability to effectively compete in the arena of anti-matter based weapons or power systems.
 The invention of the anti-matter flechette in 2275 CE was initially promoted by many (particularly the inventors) as a replacement for boom bullet technology, but in fact amat flechettes were never able to match the versatility and popularity of boom bullets, particularly in the arenas of surface and in-atmosphere combat.